thmclellan/teamlist/README.md

 $ ionic run ios
 ```
 - If 'adb devices' does not show attached Android phone, then 'adb kill-server' and 'adb devices' can be used to restart adb.
+- 'ionic run ios' requires ios-deploy.
+Manual deployment can be done with 'ionic build ios' and opening the project in Xcode.

 ## Running the Ionic App
 ```sh